Cosmology of Single Species Hidden Dark Matter: Intermediate scales, impact on the matter power spectrum, and constraints from the Lyman-Alpha forest

-We have mentioned in the previous section that the early-time relativistic phase of the hidden dark matter suppresses the small-scale matter power spectrum.
-This suppression effect is very similar to that in the warm dark matter scenario, where the suppression scale (in that case, the free-streaming scale) is determined by the dark matter mass \cite{Bond-Efstathiou-Silk-1980-PhysRevLett,Viel-etal-2005,Bode-2001,2021-Xu-Munoz-Dvorkin}.
-However, our hidden dark matter model includes both the equilibrium case (in which the suppression scale is close to the sound horizon) and the free-streaming case.
-More rigorously, a suppression scale is defined based on the ratio of the suppressed dark matter transfer function to the standard CDM transfer function \cite{Viel-etal-2005}.
-Following Ref.\,\cite{Viel-etal-2005}, we define a suppression scale as the scale at which
+As discussed in the previous section, the early-time relativistic phase of HiDM suppresses the small-scale matter power spectrum.
+This suppression effect closely resembles that in the WDM scenario \cite{Bond-Efstathiou-Silk-1980-PhysRevLett,Viel-etal-2005,Bode-2001,2021-Xu-Munoz-Dvorkin}.
+However, in our HiDM model, we consider both the kinetic equilibrium case (where the suppression scale is set by the sound horizon) and the free-streaming case (where the suppression scale is set by the free-streaming scale like the WDM case).